Tax Guide · FY 2025-26

 ITAA 1997, Subdivisions 290-H & 306-B · Annual FHSS limit: $15,000 · Lifetime limit: $50,000

-First home buyers can make voluntary concessional contributions to super and later withdraw up to $50,000 lifetime (max $15,000/year) to put towards their first home.
-Contributions save tax at your marginal rate; withdrawals are taxed at your marginal rate less a 30% tax offset.
+Depending on individual circumstances and eligibility, first home buyers can make voluntary concessional contributions to super and later withdraw up to $50,000 lifetime (max $15,000/year) to put towards a first home.
+Withdrawals are taxed at the individual's marginal rate less a 30% tax offset.

 - ›85% of concessional contributions are releasable (net of 15% contributions tax).